Skip to content

 Educational Psychology Service traded services – purchased by schools and settings

-Targeted primary schools can purchase up to 2 days of EP Traded services per year.
-Targeted secondary schools can purchase up to 4 days of EP Traded services per year.
+The EPS offers traded services to schools that express an interest in working with us.
+Primary schools can purchase up to two days of EP traded services per year.
+Secondary schools can purchase up to four days of EP traded services per year.

 This time can be used for: Psychology Works consultation, training and supervision.